Quick guide to transom mounted transducer set up [less detailed version]

 | 💡 How to set it at home | Record your boat's running angle at speed with an angle finder → recreate that angle at home (jockey wheel + jack) → level the transducer with a spirit level |

 | ⚠️ No angle finder? | Search YouTube: "how to level your transducer with a level and coins" — but note these videos set it at rest, not at speed.
-An angle finder is more accurate and less messy |
+An angle finder is more accurate and less messy especially when travelling at some speed. |

 FIND YOUR BASE ANGLE (Critical)